 Spider mites are tiny arachnids that can harm your autoflowering cannabis plants.
 Allowing these pests to multiply during the flowering period can severely harm the yield rate of your marijuana plants.
+Know how to get rid of spider mites late into flowering.

 It is important to take action against these pests before they become a threat to your plants.
 Fortunately, you have many ways of dealing with spider mites and other pests when growing autoflowering seeds.